aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 ### Get all enabled features

-In cases where you need to get a list of all the features that are enabled you can use `get_enabled_features` method:
+In cases where you need to get a list of all the features that are enabled according to the input context you can use `get_enabled_features` method:

 === "app.py"